22nd April, 2026

 The Construction (Design and Management) Regulations 2015 Interpretation

 Oh, and just in case you're thinking a structure only applies to an office, house or another form of building, it doesn't.
-No, the definition of a structure under CDM covers anything from a tramway line, sewer and earthworks, to fixed plant and scaffolding and everything in between and similar.
+The definition of a structure under CDM covers anything from a tramway line, sewer and earthworks, to fixed plant and scaffolding and everything in between and similar.

 contractor on railway